proactis-documentation/documentation-source/docs/p2p/sso.md

 See the [PROACTIS.ExampleApplications.ExternalLogin](https://github.com/proactis-documentation/ExampleApplications/tree/master/P2P/SSO/PROACTIS.ExampleApplications.ExternalLogin) example application for a complete sample implementation.

-__Notes__
+!!!
+Notes
     - In order to login using the external DLL,  the user must have their NTLogon property set to True
     - Failed login attempts aren't recorded

+---

 ## Bespoke
 It is also possible to provide your users with a completely custom login process,  including replacing the login screen and adding the ability to automatically create users the first time they connect.